fauteuil/element-visible-percentage/README.md

 ### **Return value**

-- `getPercentVisible()` will return a `Number` with a value between 0 and 1, depending upon the horizontal scroll position and size of the element.
+- `getPercentVisible()` will return a `Number` with a value between 0 and 1, depending upon the vertical scroll position and size of the element.

 ---